ckswilliams/modOpenREM/docs/charts.rst

 An image file of a chart can be saved using the menu in the top-right hand side of any of the charts.
 The same menu can be used to save the data used to plot a
 chart: the data can be downloaded in either csv or xls format.

-************
-New in 0.8.0
-************

-* Mammography scatter plots of kVp and mAs against compressed breast thickness.

-* CT charts of average number of irradiation evens per study and per requested procedure name.

-* Histogram and series-per-system options now available on each modality page.

-************
-New in 0.7.0
-************

-* Charts for fluoroscopy and mammography.

-* New scatter plot chart type.

-* Chart plotting options can be configured by choosing ``Chart options`` from the ``User options`` menu at the top of the OpenREM homepage.

-* Chart average values can be set to either mean or median.
-Bar charts can be configured to plot both mean and median values as seperate series.

-* Bar charts can be plotted with a series per x-ray system.
-This option can be switched on or off via the ``Chart options``.

-* The number of histogram data bins can be set to a value between 2 and 40 in ``Chart options``.
-The default value is 20.

-* Histogram calculation can be switched on or off in ``Chart options``.
-The default is off.
-Performance is significantly better when set to off.

-* Histogram plots can toggle between absolute or normalised values via the ``Toggle Normalised histograms`` button that is visible when viewing a histogram plot.

-* The data in the bar charts can be sorted interactively by clicking on the sorting options below the individual chart.
-The default sorting type and direction can be set by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage.

-* Individual charts can be displayed full-screen by clicking on the ``Toggle fullscreen`` button that is positioned below each chart.

-* The chart plotting status is displayed on the OpenREM homepage.

-* The colours used for plotting have been updated.

 *************
 Chart options